Limited Time Offer

 Maintain an open dialogue with your provider, reporting every symptom you experience so they can adjust your care as needed.

-A medication does not need to be flawless to be life-changing.
 Acknowledging how your body responds to these manageable changes shifts you from an anxious passenger to an empowered patient.
 Being informed ensures this treatment works safely, allowing you to confidently navigate the next steps of your healing journey.

 Frequently Asked Questions About Ketamine Side Effects